codewinds/strange-2016/README.md

 npm install
 ```

-The install can take several minutes dependin on your machine.
+The install can take several minutes depending on your machine.

 Note on some platforms like windows you might get some errors when it tries to install optional packages like fsevents.
 Normally these are ok and the build should continue.
 If the build ends up failing you might try